phn/pytpm/doc/reference_tpm.rst

 ``TPM_T15``       WHAM coordinate system.
 ===============  ==========================================================

+.. _tpm_data_flags:

 TPM data flags
 --------------

 These are the constants used to specify how the TPM data must be setup.
 See pages 14 and 15 of the TPM manual.
+These flags are passed to the :func:`pytpm.tpm.tpm_data` function to set various properties of the TPM state.

 =====================  ===================================================
  ``TPM_INIT``           Initialize.